Case Competitions

 The Business Pitch Competition will hone the skills of students who want to start their own business.
 Participants will develop and pitch their ideas to a select group of judges that include prominent and successful alumni and leading members of the business community.
 The competition will help students translate their academic learning into practical applications.
 There is even the potential for some of the ideas to attract attention of the entrepreneurs and venture capitalists who will be judging the competition and sitting in the audience.
 Learn more about Business Pitch

-The Grossman School of Business is able to fund the business pitch and case competitions thanks to a generous donation from a University of Vermont alumnus.
+The Grossman School of Business is able to fund the business pitch, case competitions, and other initiatives thanks to generous donations from a University of Vermont alumni.